Comparing Illinois Tool Works (NYSE:ITW) and Ingersoll-Rand (NYSE:IR)

-Illinois Tool Works (NYSE:ITW) and Ingersoll-Rand (NYSE:IR) are both industrial products companies, but which is the superior investment?
-We will compare the two companies based on the strength of their analyst recommendations, earnings, institutional ownership, valuation, profitability, risk and dividends.
+Illinois Tool Works (NYSE:ITW) and Ingersoll-Rand (NYSE:IR) are both industrial products companies, but which is the better business?
+We will compare the two companies based on the strength of their dividends, profitability, valuation, institutional ownership, risk, earnings and analyst recommendations.

-Illinois Tool Works has a beta of 1.16, meaning that its share price is 16% more volatile than the S&P 500.
-Comparatively, Ingersoll-Rand has a beta of 1.4, meaning that its share price is 40% more volatile than the S&P 500.

 This table compares Illinois Tool Works and Ingersoll-Rand’s revenue, earnings per share and valuation.